Beach vs mountain: where do you think you’re more likely to get a sunburn?

 Sea foam?
 25%.
 And dry beach sand only 15%.

-You know what else sucks at reflecting UV rays instead?
+You know what else sucks at reflecting UV rays?
 Grass.
 If you’re in a field somewhere, only 3% of sunlight will be reflected at you.
 Mind you, that doesn’t mean you can skip the sunscreen.

 No, you don’t need to stop going on holiday.
-But, as UV rays will get you wherever you are, you need to protect your skin both at the beach and mountain (and lake, and park, and city – everywhere basically).
+Phew!
+But, as UV rays will get you wherever you are, you need to protect your skin both at the beach AND mountain (and lake, and park, and city – everywhere basically).
 Here’s how:

 - Wear SPF30 sunscreen or higher and reapply it every couple of hours.